syncthing/docs/users/contrib.rst

 Synology NAS (DSM)
 ~~~~~~~~~~~~~~~~~~

-Add http://packages.synocommunity.com/ to Package Center in DSM.
-You find infos
+Add ``http://packages.synocommunity.com/`` to the Package Center in DSM or view the `browsable repository <https://synocommunity.com/packages>`__.
-about the Syncthing package at https://synocommunity.com/packages.
 Numerous CPU
 architectures are supported.
 SPK's may be older versions, however you can
-execute a Syncthing version upgrade via Web-GUI after installation on Synology
+execute a Syncthing version upgrade via the web GUI after installation.
-device.

 QNAP NAS (QTS)
 ~~~~~~~~~~~~~~